janaRicarda/emotion-tracker/README.md

 ![Logo](<public/images/blau%20orange%20aquarell%20blumen%20Logo%20(500%20x%20250%20px).png>)

-What A Feeling is an emotion tracker, an app which helps people to document, analyse and understand their feelings.
-It features ...
+What A Feeling is an emotion tracker - an app which helps people to track, analyse and understand their feelings.

+The idea behind the app is based on the concept of the seven basic emotions by Paul Ekman.

+It adresses people who are attending behaviour therapy but can also be generally used by everyone who wants to explore themselves.

+It features a guided emotion logging, pretty data visuals, analytics as lists and charts, options for downloading and last but not least a cozy homefeeling with a theme of your choice.

 ## Demo: